 Who we are

-Founded in 1984, the Beaconsfield Artists Association is the heart of art lovers residing in and around Beaconsfield.
+Founded in 1984, the Beaconsfield Artists Association is the heart of the art community in and around Beaconsfield.

 We are based at the historic Centennial Building located at 288 Blvd.
 Beaconsfield in Beaconsfield, where we hold our monthly meetings.
-We also meet at other locations and have online meetings and exhibitions.
+We also meet at other locations, hold online meetings, and host exhibitions.

 Our mission